soccermetrics/marcotti/README.md

 ## Data Models

-There are four categories under which the tables are classified:
+Two data schemas are created - one for clubs, the other for national teams.
+There is a collection of common data models upon which both schemas are based, and data models specific to either schema.

+The common data models are classified into five categories:

 * **Overview**: High-level data about the football competition
 * **Personnel**: Participants and officials in the football match
 * **Match**: High-level data about the match
 * **Match Events**: The main events of the football match

-Two data schemas are created - one for clubs, the other for national teams.
-There is a collection of common data models that are shared by both schemas.
+* **Statistics**: Summary statistics of participating players in the football match

 ### Common Data Models